CMS Guidelines for Wound Care Medical Billing and Coding 2024

 Superficial wounds, encompassing minor abrasions, scratches, and skin tears that only affect the outermost layer of skin, are represented by CPT Code A6222.
 Partial-thick wounds involving damage to both the epidermis and part of the dermis, including stage two pressure ulcers, are documented using CPT Code A6223.
 Full-thickness wounds, extending through the entire skin and potentially progressing to stage three or four pressure ulcers, are coded using CPT Code A6224.
 Lastly, deep wounds, the most severe, may penetrate underlying structures like muscles and bones and are coded using CPT Code A6225.

-To ensure accurate billing, it's crucial that claims are accompanied by an ICD-10-CM code that precisely reflects the purpose of the procedure.
+To ensure accurate billing, claims must be accompanied by an ICD-10-CM code that precisely reflects the purpose of the procedure.
 This code should offer the highest level of specificity within the code set and must be appropriately linked to the corresponding procedure code.

 In cases where the sole service provided involves the non-surgical cleansing of an ulcer site, either with or without the application of a surgical dressing, it's recommended that healthcare providers bill this service using the appropriate evaluation and management (E/M) code.
 Debridement codes should not be billed in such instances.
 The debridement codes outlined below are specifically tailored to address a range of conditions, including skin ulcers, circumscribed dermal infections, and deeper structural issues.
 Additionally, they are suitable for the removal of embedded debris like ground-in dirt, such as that resulting from road abrasions.